EFE ARDA YAVAŞ / SETUP

 Used for portable work, battery efficiency, and Unix-based stability. -

-My main development rig.
+My main Linux development machine.
 Customized for total control.

 Experimental: PowerPC & RISC